 Many athletes and workout enthusiasts of all ages run into this when they apply for life insurance.

-We can assure you life insurers often make exceptions to their standard guidelines for people such as yourself.
+I can assure you life insurers often make exceptions to their standard guidelines for people such as yourself.

 Instead the insurance company will want to know your chest-to-waist measurement.

 If your chest is bigger than your waist and your body fat is low, you could possibly earn credits to improve your rating.

 According to the Institute for Health Metrics and Evaluation (IHME), 13 percent of the world’s overweight and obese population lives in the United States.

 This is interesting when you consider Americans only account for a mere 5% of the total world’s population.

 For better or worse, being overweight in America is more common than ever before.

 Life insurance carriers understand this fact and are not put off when applicants reveal they are overweight or obese.